Uncovering the Mystery Behind the Veil

 Habibi Vol. 4, No. 4 (1977)

 As is common today, the veil has become a dance prop used provocatively as a coy decoy and as a teasing means of bodily display.
-Middle Eastern tapestries and paintings depict old time professional dancers fully covered but holding a rectangular piece of cloth behind them, conveying to us that the veil was an important part of the dance.
+Middle Eastern tapestries and paintings depict old-time professional dancers fully covered but holding a rectangular piece of cloth behind them, conveying to us that the veil was an important part of the dance.

 Although the veil does not seem to have been used in ancient Egyptian dances, it figured greatly in ancient Greek dances.
 When Greece became a power, she undoubtedly exported her dances along with her culture to her vast provinces which included the Egypt of Alexander the Great.
 Alexander brought his courtesans with him on his campaigns.
 Upon Alexander’s death, his most famous mistress, Thais, married his general Ptolemy and founded the Ptolemaic Dynasty whose most famous heiress was Cleopatra VII, Queen of Egypt.

 When we try to connect the gestures in the paintings of ancient Egypt and relate them to the Middle Eastern dance of today we do not see a veil used in the dance.
-In Greece, however, the women wore veils, and we find many examples of veil dances depicted on the pottery, paintings, and sculpture from ancient times.
+In Greece, however, the women wore veils, and we find many examples of veil dances depicted in the pottery, paintings, and sculptures from ancient times.
 The influence of Greek dance is seen in the frescoes of the Eleusinian Mysteries at Pompeii, where the ceremonies were concluded with a ritual in which the devotee symbolically puts on the “Veil of Purple” signifying a mortal attempt to communicate with the divine.

-In the Greco-Roman world, decent women wore a covering over the head and a veiled faced when going out of doors.
-For the most part they were confined to the indoors, often not allowed to pass from one part of the house to the other without permission from the lord of the house.
+In the Greco-Roman world, decent women wore a covering over the head and a veiled face when going out of doors.
+For the most part, they were confined to the indoors, often not allowed to pass from one part of the house to the other without permission from the lord of the house.
 The area they lived in was called the women’s apartments which were generally in the uppermost part of the building and the most remote from the hall of entrance.
 Wilkinson writes:

-In ancient Egypt women were not kept in the same secluded manner as those of ancient Greece, who, were not even allowed to go out of doors without a veil; as in many Oriental countries at the present day.
+In ancient Egypt women were not kept in the same secluded manner as those of ancient Greece, who were not even allowed to go out of doors without a veil; as in many Oriental countries at the present day.
 Newly married women were almost as strictly kept as virgins; and by the laws of Solon, no lady could go out at night without a lighted torch before her chariot, or leave home with more than three garments.
-They were guarded in the house and abroad by old men and eunuchs; and the secluded life they led was very similar to that imposed upon females among the modern Moslems.
+They were guarded in the house and abroad by old men and eunuchs, and the secluded life they led was very similar to that imposed upon females among the modern Moslems.
 Although their faces were covered the veil was thin enough to be seen through.
 It was not, therefore, like the boorko [burka] of modern Egypt, which has two holes exposing the eyes, but rather like that of the Wahabees, which covers the whole head and face. ¹

 The covering of the face, a gesture of modesty, was exploited by others who would have the populace believe they were pious maidens or matrons who could be pressured into submission.
 “While they were still young they covered their faces and breasts with transparent veils to allure clients”. ² This contradiction and corruption of gesture and meaning is noted in the forward of Maurice Emmanuel’s book: “The gesture of the veil is so beautiful that it has never fallen into disuse, dancers in all times recognizing its decorative value, even after the meaning has been lost.
-In the decadent period of Greek art the veil gestures were used as they have been by certain modern dancers, more to emphasize nudity than to conceal it, thus perverting the original expression, which was one of modesty.” ³
+In the decadent period of Greek art, the veil gestures were used as they have been by certain modern dancers, more to emphasize nudity than to conceal it, thus perverting the original expression, which was one of modesty.” ³

 The most infamous veil dance was supposedly done by Salome for the King of Judea but, although it has come to be called “The Dance of the Seven Veils”, I could find no description of a veil dance in the Bible nor any detail as to how the Princess of Judea was costumed.
 Oscar Wilde was inspired to write a play about Salome endowing the princess with a menacing manner toward John the Baptist but, in fact, the choice of payment for her theatrical services was dictated to her by her mother Herodias, who had an inward grudge against the holy man for vehemently criticizing her lifestyle.